Cerapter/naon/README.md

   If the input given is invalid, the `ICPiece` should be pruned.
   If no `"text"` `ICPiece` appears after this piece, it should be pruned from the IC message.
-- `"pre"`
-  - `anim: String`: the name of the animation that should play once, without looping.
-  No defaults.
-  As with `"emote"`, invalid animations are to be displayed as a "missigno", and be considered immediately finished, having no actual animation.
-  - `stall: bool`: if `true`, the client should not continue interpreting the IC message further until the animation has played completely.
-  If `true`, and the animation does not finish by the time the IC message is over, the IC message is nevertheless considered finished, and a new one may be interpreted.
-  If `false`, play the animation, but continue interpreting the IC message.
-If need finished, default to the last defined `"emote"`.
-  If `false`, and the animation is playing, and a new `"emote"` or `"pre"` is defined before the animation has finished, switch to the new one.

-  This `ICPiece` is in essence the same as non-interrupting and interrupting preanims in pre-2.7.
 - `"delay"`
   - `time: int`: the client should wait this much in miliseconds before continuing to interpet the IC message.